 A more in-depth functionalist is pulse oximetry, which displays the level of oxygen saturated in your blood, which will tell you how your body is reacting to different training situations.

-Some Garmin watches also include functionality for golfing, paddle sports, skiing and more, which may be important to cyclists who like to cross train.
+Some Garmin watches also include functionality for golfing, paddle sports, skiing, and more, which may be important to cyclists who like to cross-train.

 The type and number of fitness tracking functions will be an individual choice depending on how you’ll use your Garmin watch.

-Garmin Watch Battery
+Garmin Watches For Cycling Battery

 This is a key factor for cyclists, particularly if you want to use tracking capacity much of the time.

-Battery life in a new Garmin watch will allow you to spend more time cycling, or head home because your watch is dying.
+Battery life in a new Garmin watch will allow you to spend more time cycling, or heading home because your watch is dying.
 You also need strong battery life to be able to get the data you want from the fitness tracking functions on the watch.

-Garmin Watch Price
+Garmin Watches For Cycling Price

 You can start with an entry-level fitness tracker and work your way up to premium watches with GPS, mapping technology, and even diving computer capacity.